michaelfeurstein/storyboard-language/README.md

 ---

-### Context: Education
+### Context: Languages for Authoring Educational Content

+In terms of an educationl context - meaning *authoring educational content* - it is harder to identify languages in the sense of a DSL.
+When looking into the context of languages for authoring educational content the concepts which pop up in the foreground are model-based, namely Educational Modeling Languages (EML) (Martinez-Ortiz et al., 2007) [21] or Visual Instructional Design Languages (VIDL) (Botturi et al., 2007) [22].
+All of which are rooted in Model-Driven Engineering (MDE) principles.
+They aim for dedicated graphical editors to author educational content.
+Examples are the **CPM language** (citation needed), the **[Bricole Project](https://dl.acm.org/doi/abs/10.5555/1562524.1562632)**, the **LDL language** (citation needed), which also has a textual notation (Laforcade et al., 2008) [23].
+Further modeling languages include **KiwiDSM**, a DSL for the generation of LMS modules (Montenegro-Marín et al., 2012) [20] or **VLab**, a DSL for the graphical description of virtual classrooms including its transformation to the LMS Moodle (Jiménez et al., 2014) [24].

-In terms of an educationl context, it is harder to identify true languages, which have been designed for authoring a video-based learning unit.
-There are several tools, modules and frameworks primarily providing a GUI-approach to author video-based learning units ([DIVER Project](http://diver.stanford.edu/home.html), [TED Ed Lesson Creator](https://ed.ted.com/educator), [Vivista](https://github.com/Saticmotion/Vivista/tree/master)).
+On top of this there are also several tools, modules and frameworks primarily providing a GUI-based approach to author video-based learning content such as the **[DIVER Project](http://diver.stanford.edu/home.html)**, the **[TED Ed Lesson Creator](https://ed.ted.com/educator)** or **[Vivista](https://github.com/Saticmotion/Vivista/tree/master)**.

+Based on this large body of research behind languages for authoring educational content I focus only on languages with textual notation as its main way of authoring.

-A general overview of domain specific languages in an educational context (= *without video* focus):
+A general overview of domain specific languages (textual notation) in an educational context (= *without video* focus):

 - **[COSTLy]** a language for defining CSCL-Scripts